lukebitcoff/EX/README.md

 ## Front-end Developer stack:

-Your firstFtask: create a NEW repository, create a README.nd file and upload another File) You can find a playlist of videos about git By [link](https://www.youtube.com/watch?v=MB8B4Y9Io18) *HTML
+Your firstFtask: create a NEW repository, create a README.nd file and upload another File) You can find a playlist OF videos about git By [link](https://www.youtube.com/watch?v=MB8B4Y9Io18) *HTML
 ﻿﻿*CSS
 ﻿﻿*JavaScript